muratkeremozcan/cypressExamples/cypress-api-spok/README.md

-# Star Wars API with spok
+# Pokemon API with spok

 [spok](https://github.com/thlorenz/spok) _checks a given object against a given set of specifications to keep you from writing boilerplate tests_.